hgs1217/Protein-Subcellular-Location/README.md

 # Protein-Subcellular-Location
-A protein subcellular locator based on electron microscopic image.
+A protein subcellular locator based on electron microscopic images.

 Datasets are from Human Protein Atlas (HPA).